-As a newcomer to the hobby of Phillumeny, you will almost certainly be confronted with a baffling selection of matchbox labels, and matchbook covers.
+As a newcomer to the hobby of Phillumeny, you will almost certainly be confronted with a baffling selection of matchbox labels, and bookmatch covers.
 At first you may be anxious to possess them all but, as time goes by, you soon discover that to achieve such an ambition is an impossibility.
-That is the time when you decide to specialise in the types of matchbox labels, matchboxes, matchbook covers or matchbooks that interest you the most.
-How to specialise and in what to specialise will be covered later in this series of articles.
+That is the time when you decide to specialise in the types of matchbox labels, matchboxes, bookmatch covers or matchbooks that interest you the most.
+How to specialise and in what to specialise is a matter of personal choice.

 For many years the most popular type of label, especially among British collectors, was the single-top label.
-Not too many years ago this was the most common type of matchbox label to be found in the United Kingdom, although latterly it is used more on boxes of imported matches and is seldom, if ever, found on contemporary British-made boxes of matches.
+Not too many years ago this was the most common type of matchbox label to be found in the United Kingdom.
+It is seldom, found on contemporary made boxes of matches.

 The single-top label, as its name implies, is simply a one-panel label that is affixed to the top of a matchbox; it usually has either blue or yellow backing paper, but it can also be found stuck to a pre-printed, skillet-type box.
 This type of matchbox label is usually very easy to remove from the matchbox and is not too difficult to mount into albums for storage and display – hence its popularity with most collectors of matchbox labels.

-The all-round label, also known as an ARTB, has been obsolete in the United Kingdom and most other countries of the world for many years now.
-This type of label wrapped around the entirety of the matchbox and, when collected, it should always be kept intact.
+The all-round label, also known as an ARTB, have been obsolete in the United Kingdom and most other countries of the world for many years now.
+This type of label wrapped around the entirety of the matchbox and, when collected, should always be kept intact.
 Never, ever cut the label into sections like the old-time collectors used to do; such a practice renders the label worthless, especially when compared to a complete, uncut specimen.
-The all-round label was used on British-made matches from the early 1830s until the late 1970s when it was superseded by the skillet, the type of unwieldy matchbox that now dominates the world of collecting.
+The all-round label was used on British-made matches from the early 1830s until the late 1970s when it was superseded by the skillet, which has its design direct printed on card.

 Not strictly an ARTB in the accepted sense of the word, is the pillbox label.
 This sort of label wrapped around the outside of a cylindrical box.
 It was found mainly on matchboxes made in Austria, but was in common use in Australia and New Zealand in the early years of the 20th century.
 Pillbox match containers usually had a small, circular label on the lid of the box.
 Such labels are now very scarce and certainly worth collecting.